 Encourage stakeholders to invest in existing fora that work to build confidence and security in ICTs.
 While new national, regional, and international frameworks may be appropriate in some cases, there is already an ecosystem of entities and structures that address the issue of cybersecurity.

 Encourage that all frameworks must be subject to "evidence-based policy-making" involving all stakeholders and the necessary expertise.

-Recognize that cloud computing is an important issue which raises both jurisdictional and investigative problems and needs careful examination.
+Recognize that cloud computing delivers economic and societal benefits and may which may raise jurisdictional questions and needs careful examination.